 Kundalini yoga and Tantra yoga are very similar yogic styles.
 However, the main difference is Kundalini yoga is physical and vigorous, whereas Tantra yoga is more spiritual and subtle.
 Tantra yoga combines mantra meditation, gentle yoga poses, visualization, mudras, and breathing, focusing on developing the qualities of love and devotion.

-Tantric practices like tantra meditation help direct divine powers, including sexual energy, into yourself.
+Tantric practices like tantra meditation help direct divine powers, including intimate energy, into yourself.
 This is said to help you break free from ignorance and suffering, allowing you to achieve enlightenment, along with having other benefits like increased self-love and capacity for intimacy.

 Top 10 books on Tantra and Kundalini